michalasobczak/synopticly/README.md

 The following components provide basic functionality of **synopticly** prototype.
 Once it will reach its required maturity will migrate from this software scaffold to something more appropriate in terms of applying it in enterprise environment.

 ### (a) agent
-This component (c++) runs inside your Docker container taking environment data and send it to the API server.
+This component (c++, 64-bit Linux only, static linking) runs inside your Docker container taking environment data and send it to the API server.
 - https://github.com/elnormous/HTTPRequest
 - https://github.com/nlohmann/json